ncremaschini/atomic-counter/README.md

 * `npx cdk destroy` destroy this stack to your default AWS account/region
 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template

+## What's next
+I'd add lock mechanism to limit the maximum counter value, so the counter can't be incremented over a certain value, to measure:
+- the performance of the two datastores in case of contention between clients, an
+- the overhead of the lock mechanism.